 All UKALA members have Client Money Protection and have passed rigorous safeguards in order to qualify for membership.
-This includes confirmation of a segregated client money account, confirmation that their client money handling processes are in order, and proof of a minimum level of Professional Indemnity Insurance.
-Members are also required to abide by the UKALA Scheme Rules and Code of Practice, therefore providing an assurance of quality of service and financial peace of mind to both landlords and tenants.
+This includes; confirmation of a segregated client money account and client money handling processes are in order.
+Moreover, provide proof of a minimum level of Professional Indemnity Insurance.
+In addition, UKALA Scheme Rules and Code of Practice must be abided by.
+Therefore providing an assurance of quality of service and financial peace of mind to both landlords and tenants.

 Midland Landlord Accreditation Scheme (MLAS)

 The Midland Landlord Accreditation Scheme recognises reputable landlords and companies who provide their tenants with high quality and safe accommodation.
-Using an MLAS landlord or Company should provide you with a positive experience of renting a property.
+As a result, using an MLAS landlord or Company should provide you with a positive experience of renting a property.